 Have You Been in a Pedestrian Accident in Florida?
 Call Anidjar & Levine!

 If you have been injured by a driver in a pedestrian accident in Florida, the personal injury lawyers at Anidjar & Levine can help.
-We have a highly experienced legal team ready to fight for you ad help you get your hands on the compensation that you deserve.
+We have a highly experienced legal team ready to fight for you and help you get the compensation you deserve.

 The sooner you call our office, the sooner we can review your case and get started.
 We understand that every case is unique, which is why our clients get individualized attention.

 In an accident?
 The Law Offices of Anidjar & Levine Can Help.